RESETHACKER-COMMUNITY/What-Is-RESETHACKER/README.md

   Owaspchandigarh Cyberhack_lpu Secarmy Bsidesmaharashtra and Noob_4rmy

 - 28th August 2020
-> ResetHacker presents 1st day of **RESTCON conference** called as Bug Hunting day with guest speakers Alyssa Miller, priyanshu_ratnakar⁣, sankarrajj⁣, Chenny Ren and aravindha Hariharan.
+> ResetHacker presents 1st day of **RESTCON conference** called as **Bug Hunting day** with guest speakers **Alyssa Miller, priyanshu_ratnakar⁣, sankarrajj⁣, Chenny Ren and aravindha Hariharan.**

-> RESETHACKER organized RESTCON Sponsored by ResetHacker Security Department, Google cloud, Bugsee, HTB, Tryhackme, 3daysHack, ResetHacker.CCID Dept. and ResetDevelopers Dept.
+> RESETHACKER organized RESTCON **Sponsored** by **ResetHacker Security Department, Google cloud, Bugsee, HTB, Tryhackme, 3daysHack, ResetHacker.CCID Dept. and ResetDevelopers Dept.**

 > Total number of visitors for the 1st day of RESTCON conference was 2k.

 - 28th August 2020
-> ResetHacker introduced the community partners of RESTCON, Thapar university, Owasp tiet, Vellore Institute of Technology and The Hacker meetups.
+> ResetHacker introduced the **community partners** of RESTCON:- **Thapar university, Owasp tiet, Vellore Institute of Technology and The Hacker meetups.**

 - 27 August 2020
 > ResetDevelopers Dept. fixed the logo of Sponsor and community partners on the event page.